All Episodes

 Senator Mike Lee of Utah is with us.

-We'll get to your calls coming up at the bottom of the half hour, 800-941 Sean, if you want to join us.
+We'll get to your calls coming up at the bottom of the half hour, 800-941, Sean, if you want to join us.

 I'm not sure they can be in the same room together without killing each other.

-And then if that goes well, then Donald Trump would be at the next meeting, and then hopefully peace in Europe.
+And then if that goes well, then Donald Trump would be at the next meeting and then hopefully peace in Europe.

-Uh I think that would be a good thing for the world.
+I think that would be a good thing for the world.

 I think that he got Putin to the table is something only he could accomplish.

-Uh, do I trust any of them?
+Do I trust any of them?

 I don't.

-I think Europe has been impotent in dealing with Russia, and I think they've also been naive and stupid, and uh, I think they should have had been having conversations with them over the years, and they never talked to them, just like Biden never talked to him as he was amassing troops and military equipment on the Ukrainian border.
+And I think they should have been having conversations with him over the years, and they never talked to him, just like Biden never talked to him as he was amassing troops and military equipment on the Ukrainian border.

 Look, what President Trump has done over the last week has been nothing short of courageous and historic.

-The fact that he got President Putin to fly to the United States of America and to sit down with him for many hours was itself uh breathtakingly heroic.
+The fact that he got President Putin to fly to the United States of America and to sit down with him for many hours was itself breathtakingly heroic.

 This is amazing.